0xGabi/ConsenSysProject/test_desriptions.md

 4. "..should remove all avocado stock, avocado stock should be 0" - Check if is possible to remove stock of an existing product.
 Test to see if removeStock function work as expected.

-5. '..should notify that a product stock is unavailable' - Check the stock availability of an existing product.
+5. "..should notify that a product stock is unavailable" - Check the stock availability of an existing product.
 Test to see if checkStock function work properly.

-6. '..should withdraw balance correctly/ - Check withdraw functionality is working correctly.
+6. '..should withdraw balance correctly" - Check withdraw functionality is working correctly.
 Test owner balance before and after the transaction and check consistency.